luke-raus/luke-raus.github.io/sketchbook-2.md

 You can think of this difference like that between a picture of an artwork and the work itself - the difference between seeing something through a grimy window versus holding it in your hand.

+This vector format will make it possible for the 3D printer to retrace the exact path of the fractal and draw it on the paper; I am referring to [this guide](https://www.youtube.com/watch?v=CuWZWAfBsm8) to get the software set up.

+####How I did it

 ![title](/images/Sketchbook 2/####.jpg)